Botanical Name: Campanula isophylla

 Put Campanula flowers in a hanging basket or tall pot and allow its long stems studded with bell-shaped blooms to spill over the side of the container.

 This trailing form also goes by the common names Italian Bellflower, Star of Bethlehem and Falling Stars.
 Its funnel-shaped flowers open to a 5-point starry shape, and are about 1 inch (2.5 cm) across.
 Popular varieties include snowy white 'Alba' and 'Stella White'...and violet-blue 'May' and 'Stella Blue'.

 Remove spent blooms.
 Cut off spent flower heads using scissors or pruning shears to avoid tearing the stems.
-By deadheading campanula flowers, you'll not only keep your flowering plant looking its best, you'll encourage more blooms.
+By deadheading campanula flowers, you'll not only keep your plant looking its best, you'll encourage more blooms.

 Something bugging your plant?
 It may be aphids.
 These insects are attracted to new growth, such as young leaves and flower buds.
 If your plant is infested, treat it right away with an insecticide.
 Fungus gnats are another pest to watch for -- they're attracted to moist, peaty potting mixes.